elysium-suite/aeacus/docs/checks.md

 ## Checks

 This is a list of vulnerability checks that can be used in the configuration for `aeacus`.
+The notes on this page contain a lot of important information, please be sure to read them.

 > __Note!__ Each of the commands here can check for the opposite by appending 'Not' to the check type.
 For example, `FileExistsNot` to pass if a file does not exist.